 The Adventures of Maya the Bee by Waldemar Bonsels.
 (1912).
 Told in naturalistic detail, this German story about a young bee who leaves her hive in search of adventure explores the ideas of individual versus collective identity, loyalty, loss and courage.
 Maya is a well known character in her native Germany and not nearly well-known enough over here.

 "The Ransom of Red Chief" (1910) This is a short story by classic American author, O. Henry.
 Two men think kidnapping a boy will earn them a healthy ransom from his wealthy father.
 The mischievous boy, however, turns out to be more than a handful.
 A hilarious tale.
-Note, the link above is to a book with other stories, as well.
+Note: you will absolutely, positively have to chat with your kids about the racist representation of Native Americans.
+No hard feelings if you avoid the story all together because of this.

 - Classic Children's Books: 1900s